 Formation in Faith:

 1. Children are to be initiated within the parish community.
 It is the responsibility of the parish to help parents in the formation of their children for the Sacraments of Initiation.
 Where possible schools are to give active support to the parish in this process.

 2. Initiation into the Church’s Sacramental life requires formation both before and after the reception of the Sacraments of Initiation.
 Adequate preparation is to be followed by ongoing reflection and catechesis after the sacramental celebration.

 Baptism is a significant step in the life of a family.
 It is the beginning of the child’s journey of faith towards God as Father.

 Celebrating a baptism is more than a private family celebration, it is the Sacrament whereby a child becomes a member of our Christian family.

 Baptism preparation for new parents takes place within the parish community between the baptism leaders and parents. resources are available to prepare parents for their new child’s baptism.

-Anyone wishing to be baptised or have their child baptised needs to see Fr Ramos after either one of the Sunday Masses or contact him on PH: 09 626 2238.
+Anyone wishing to be baptised or have their child baptised needs to see Fr Ephrem Tigga after either one of the Sunday Masses or contact him on PH: 09 626 2238.

 Please complete the attached “Baptism Information Form” and bring it along for discussion with the parish priest.
 Thank you – Baptism Information Form